Skip to main content Skip to navigation

 Appointment process and consultation

-10. This process was appropriate because [e.g. the proposed appointee will chair the board of an important Crown entity with a $100 million budget and a comprehensive selection process was, therefore, warranted; or this vacancy arose suddenly because of the death of a board member, and an abridged appointment process was, therefore, necessary].
+This process was appropriate because [e.g. the proposed appointee will chair the board of a Crown entity with a $100 million budget and a comprehensive selection process was, therefore, warranted; or this vacancy arose suddenly because of the death of a panel member, and an abridged appointment process was, therefore, necessary].'

 Conflicts of interest

-Either: no conflicts of interest have been identified.
+and: no conflicts of interest have been identified.'

-[e.g. The Board's Terms of Reference require that members declare any conflicts of interest before a meeting and absent themselves for the discussion].
+or: the following conflict of interest has been identified [explain the nature of the conflict].
+The following steps are proposed to manage the conflict [e.g. The Board's Terms of Reference require that members declare any conflicts of interest before a meeting and leave for the discussion].'

-OR [Conflicts of interest enquiries have not yet been completed]:
+OR [if conflicts of interest enquiries have not yet been completed]:

 Recommendation